Navigate Atlas to support Portfolio

 Navigate Atlas to support Portfolio Tools

 The design of Navigate leverages industry standard analytic techniques.
-As high-functioning enterprise architect's our value is supporting an actionable approach.
+As enterprise architect's our value is supporting an actionable approach.
 We always leverage an existing approach instead of wasting time developing an elegant technique.
-The Deloitte Value Map is an example of our approach.

 Conexiam Navigate